 White porcelain dishes (not antiques!), glasses, and windows can all be made to sparkle with a little bleach.
 Just be sure to follow instructions carefully.

-- White porcelain: Open a window, cover and soak undiluted in sink 15 minutes, rinse well, then wipe dry.
+- White porcelain: Open a window, cover, and soak undiluted in the sink for 15 minutes, rinse well, then wipe dry.

-- Glasses: A teaspoon to soapy sink water, rinse, and then wipe dry.
+- Glasses: A teaspoon of soapy sink water, rinse, and then wipe dry.

 - Windows: A tablespoon per gallon

-Used the wrong way, it can be destructive – to surfaces and your body…
+Used the wrong way, bleach can be destructive – to surfaces and your body.
+Here are common mistakes to avoid if using bleach:

 - Incorrect usage